IoanHumphreys/JMAP/README.md

   - Vertex Data
   - Texture Data
   - Only Static Mesh feature so users are able to customize their own "Loot Lake"
+  - Combine files feature allows all files with _jmap.txt to be combined

 - UI Widget Exporter
 - Audio Exporter